atbolsh/TransformerHomunculus/README.md

 Dumb mistake cost me a day.
 Stray comment made it so taht I didn't load the saved weights into the new brain.
 Redoing control / arrow training.
 Canvas training in the morning.

+If that doesn't do it: train only the img_weight layer to produce 1, 0, 0, 0 by default (for an hour?), before then testing inference for old tasks and then switching to canvases.